 Museum of the Origins of Man

-ANIMAL HEADS WITH HUMAN BODY IN MONOLITHIC PALEOLITHIC SCULPTURE (MENHIRS)
+ANIMAL HEADS WITH HUMAN BODIES IN MONOLITHIC SCULPTURES (MENHIRS) FROM THE PALEOLITHIC

-Fig. 18,1) The sculpture represents an artistic hybrid with animal head and human vertical body.
-(In Ancient Egypt Goddess Thueris had head of hyppopotamus and human vertical body with great belly, and was a popular divinity very worshipped by the pregnat women, and also between the most ancient).
+Fig. 18.1) The sculpture represents an artistic hybrid with an animal head and human vertical body.
+(In ancient Egypt, the goddess Thueris was represented with a hippopotamus head and vertical human body with a big belly, and was a popular divinity much venerated by pregnant women; it was among the most ancient of divinities.)

-Its original placement, before to beat down, was vertical.
+Its original position, before it fell down, was vertical.

 Material culture: Mousterian.

 Photo by Silvano Maggi, 1961.